larryboettger/InfoSec_Bookmarks/GitHub_Cybersecurity_Bookmarks.md

 * [Ignitetechnologies/BurpSuite-For-Pentester](https://github.com/Ignitetechnologies/BurpSuite-For-Pentester) - This cheatsheet is built for the Bug Bounty Hunters and penetration testers in order to help them hunt the vulnerabilities from P4 to P1 solely and completely with "BurpSuite".

 * [Ignitetechnologies/Nmap-For-Pentester](https://github.com/Ignitetechnologies/Nmap-For-Pentester) - This cheatsheet was created to assist Red Teamers and Penetration Testers in hunting down vulnerabilities using "Nmap."

+* [Ignitetechnologies/bugbounty](https://github.com/Ignitetechnologies/bugbounty) - This cheatsheet is built for Red Teamers and Penetration Testers in order to help them hunt for vulnerabilities.
+It is designed such that beginners can understand the fundamentals and professionals can brush up their skills with the advanced options.

 * [jaegeral/security-apis](https://github.com/jaegeral/security-apis) - A collective awesome list of public (JSON) APIs for use in security.